 Tips for this Earl Grey Cake:

-- If you don’t like Earl Grey tea, you can experiment with other tea flavours.
+- If you don’t like Earl Grey tea, you can experiment with other tea flavors.
 I used Cream of Earl Grey for this cake.

-- The Earl Grey syrup is optional (I forgot to add it even though I had it made), but it will enhance the flavour of the cake even more, and will add moisture.
+- The Earl Grey syrup is optional (I forgot to add it even though I had it made), but it will enhance the flavor of the cake even more, and will add moisture.

 - I used the tea leaves as garnish on the cake for the pictures, but do not recommend doing this as they are rather unpleasant to chew on!

 - Be sure to check my Swiss Meringue Buttercream post for tips and troubleshooting.

 - To help ensure your cake layers bake up nice and flat, see my Flat Top Cakes post.

 - 1 Tbsp Earl Grey tea heaping, loose leaf

 - Bring milk and tea to a boil in a small pot over med-high heat.
 Turn heat off and steep for 10mins.
 Strain and measure out 1 cup.
 Top up with milk if needed.